Measuring the state of democracy across the world helps us understand the extent to which people have political rights and freedoms.

 To expand the time coverage of today’s countries and include more of the period when they were still non-sovereign territories, we identified the historical entity they were a part of and used that regime’s data whenever available.8

-Our code and data are available here and record our revisions in detail.
+Our code and data are available on GitHub and record our revisions in detail.

 V-Dem releases a new version of the data each year in March.